shuber/eigenclass/README.md

 Eigenclasses (aka metaclasses or singleton classes) in Ruby.

-Check out the implementations for [metaclasses] in other languages for more examples.
+Check out the [metaclass] implementations in other languages for more examples.

 **Note**: This gem was originally written back in 2008.
 Since then, Ruby has introduced a couple new methods which provide the same functionality as this gem's `eigenclass` and `edefine_method` methods.